 The Critical Concept of Drawdown

-A key indicator of risk management is drawdown, which quantifies the drop in account value from a high to a subsequent trough.
-Long-term trading performance depends on comprehending and controlling drawdown, which is also frequently a major evaluation factor in proprietary trading organizations.
+A key risk management indicator is drawdown, which quantifies the decline in account value from a peak to a subsequent trough.
+Long-term trading performance depends on understanding and managing drawdown, which is also often a major evaluation factor in proprietary trading organisations.

 Drawdown Types